The shipwrecked people of the salt marshes

 Plinius or Pliny the Elder

-Note 1: the mire must have been cow dung.
+Note 1: The mire must have been cow dung.
 Cow dung can be dried and then used as fuel.
 This was practiced in the terp region of North Frisia, or Nordfriesland, in Germany after the Second World War still.
-The other option is he actually meant peat instead of mire, but then you're already a bit more inland away from the terps.
+The other option is he actually meant peat instead of mire, but then you are already a bit more inland away from the terps.

-Note 2: That the Chauci (and the Frisii) didn't have cattle is incorrect.
+Note 2: That the Chauci (and the Frisii) did not have cattle is incorrect.
 To the contrary, the people of the tidal marshlands were livestock farmers par excellence.
+Even more so than other Germanic tribes.
 No explanation as to why Plinius missed this 'detail'.

 Note 3: The pits filled with rain water (probably collected from the roofs) might refer to what is known in North Frisia or Nordfriesland in Germany as a Fething or in Mid Frisia (i.e. province Friesland) in the Netherlands as a dobbe.
 Check out our blog post Groove is in the Hearth too about collecting rain water with grooves at terps, and all the superstitious and pagan practices that were part of it.
 Fethings and dobbes are now mainly used for the sweet water supply for cattle.